 This cream does take a while to fully thicken even if you place it in the refrigerator.
 It can take up to TWO to THREE full days before reaching its final consistency.
 So be patient.
 Also as this is a natural product it is affected by temperature more than commercial products.
 If you live in a warm climate or your house temperature is above 74°F this cream may liquify or lose it’s creamy consistency.
 (It’s a steady 70°-72°F in my house at this time of the year so I haven’t been able to see how it reacts under warmer temps.)
 In this case you can either increase the amount of emulsifying wax used – I’d start at additional .1 oz. – or you can swap the emulsifying wax with beeswax.
 However beeswax will make this product a bit stickier and lend it a more salve like consistency.

 To use simply apply to skin as desired on problem areas affected by acne, shingles, cold sores, minor cuts and abrasions, athlete’s foot as well as any other minor skin irritations including eczema and psoriasis.

 Here’s some feedback I’ve received on this bee pollen skin cream recipe via my Facebook page: “I tried this recipe and it healed a cold sore in record time.” and “I shared a little jar with my co-worker who had surgery recently and she told me that it’s healing her up and softening her keloid scarring as well.
 That is a bonus!”

 For more care recipes as well as natural alternatives to commercial products follow my boards on Pinterest.
-You can keep up with all of my new skin care recipes and homemade soap recipes by simply following me on Blog Lovin’ or Tumblr.
-You can also find me on Facebook, Twitter, Google Plus and Instagram.
+You can keep up with all of my new skin care recipes and homemade soap recipes by simply following me on Facebook, Twitter, and Instagram.